Windows 8/10 (and later) Install ISOs

 Windows setup will not offer the Repair option if you select an XML file.

 If you want to REPAIR an existing Windows 8/10 system, when you select a Windows 8/10 ISO, press any key quickly within 4 seconds, when prompted.

-Once it boots to Windows Setup, you can choose the 'Repair' option (but you cannot install Windows).
+Once it boots to Windows Setup, you can choose the 'Repair\Setup' option (but you cannot install Windows).

-If you want to install Windows 8/10/2016, simply wait 4 seconds and then you can choose an XML file or Product Key and install WIndows (E2B v1.86+).
+If you want to install Windows 8/10/2016, simply wait 4 seconds for the repair prompt to timeout and then you can choose an XML file or Product Key and install WIndows (E2B v1.86+).